straightlab/compgenomics_minicourse/2021_edition/02_externalData_downloadAndBasicsQC.md

 cat raw/SRR13403380.fastq | awk '(NR%4==2){print length($0)}' | sort | uniq -c
 ```

 We can redirect the output to a file with the `>` operator.
 Let's call this file `readlength.hist.txt` and put it in a dedicated `qc` folder.
-One last command we may want to add to the chain of commands is an other `sort` command so that the histogram is sorted in such a way that the mode of the distribution comes first (the length that shows up the most often).
+One last command we may want to add to the chain of commands is another `sort` command so that the histogram is sorted in such a way that the mode of the distribution comes first (the length that shows up the most often).
 This is achieved with

 ```bash
 # make a directory for the qc analysis